 A: OK, NOW we can begin to address that question.
 Please keep reading.
 Prices are subject to change.

 Finishing kits these are fully available.
-We have ALL of the necessary fiberglass spinners, wingtips, cowlings, and other fairings.
+We have ALL of the necessary fiberglass parts, wingtips, cowlings, and other fairings.
 We even have a new round inlet cowling available.
 Canopy kits for slider and flopper are available.
 Sliders are about $3800 and floppers about half that.
 Other fiberglass parts are roughly the same price as competitors so I won’t list them all here.
 Many are listed in the SHOP page.

 Gear legs the biggest single cost difference between the F1/F4 airframes and other similar planes is in the titanium landing gear.
-A set of gear legs is $3150/pair for the titanium only.
+A set of gear legs is about $3650/pair for the titanium only.
 However, when you compare with other types, you get what you pay for.
 Our gear legs and engine mounts are virtually bulletproof.
 If you break something here, you probably crashed, or very close to it.
 These parts are worth it.

 And two final comments.
 Thanks for reading this far.
 It is greatly appreciated.
 If you’re seriously thinking about ordering any of the kits talked about above, send Vince an email at email@example.com or contact us by phone, or even by snail mail.
 We’ll need a shipping address, and I’m pretty sure that most guys will want to talk to us directly.
 We’ll send you plenty of phone numbers in our emails.
 We’re actually really easy to get in touch with.